-08 Jul My top 5 places for the best gelato in Rome
+08 Jul My top 5 places for gelato in Rome

 Where is the best gelato in Rome?

-First of all, let me start by saying that I can eat gelato or ice cream any time, any season and I happen to live near a very good gelateria (gelato shop), which is difficult to avoid when heading home after a hot day at the Colosseum.
+First of all, let me start by saying that I can eat gelato or ice cream any time, any season.
+Also, I happen to live near a very good gelateria (gelato shop), which is difficult to avoid when heading home after a hot day at the Colosseum.

-Besides one cannot come to Italy without trying some good gelato, especially during summer time, so here comes a list of some of my top 5 places for the best gelato in Rome’s city centre.
+After all one cannot come to Italy without trying some good gelato, especially during summertime.
+So here comes a list of some of my top 5 places for gelato in Rome (city center.)

 Ice cream or gelato?